Texture Effects

 The core variable: timing

 Almost every texture technique depends on when you apply it.
-Paint goes through three stages: very wet, damp, and dry.
+Paint goes through roughly three stages: very wet, damp, and dry.
 The effect changes significantly at each stage.
 Always test on a scrap first.

 The "damp is dangerous" phase — not wet, not dry — is when cauliflower blooms form accidentally.
 Learn to recognise it.